 Have tax-exempt status under section 501 (a) or, a state college or university, Section 170 (c) (1) of the U.S. Internal Revenue Code, if non-U.S. based, Certificate of registration as a non-profit entity and have received such status at least two years prior to membership application.

 Operate on the basis of detailed budget approved by the highest governing body and publish an annual statement of the organization’s finances, income, and expenditures audited and certified by and independent certified public accountant.

 Does not meet specific standards in InterAction’s Standards due to operational or governance structure.

 InterAction Members are assessed dues annually based on their expenses in the most recent year as reported on Internal Revenue Service 990 submissions or other financial information, such as audited financial statements.
 Membership dues represent approximately 25 percent of InterAction’s total operating budget.
 Please review our dues policy.

 Applications for membership are reviewed and approved by InterAction’s Board of Directors several times per year.
-To be considered for membership in 2021, applications should be submitted prior to one of the following review period deadlines: February 12, May 14, August 20, and November 5.
+To be considered for 2022 membership, applications should be submitted to Burt Blanchard prior to one of the following review period deadlines dates: February 3, May 5, August 11, and November 3.